Politics of Bihar: Politics of development under Kumar

+In 2025 Bihar Legislative Assembly election, NDA was re-elected to power with BJP emerging as the single largest party winning 89 seats.
+JD(U) winning 85 seats.
+Nitish Kumar remained the CM.

 Splits and mergers in the JD(U) and emergence of new coalitions

 The Janata Dal (United), a successor of Samata Party, replaced the Rashtriya Janata Dal in the period after misgovernance of Rabri Devi regime.
 The JD(U) however failed to remain intact amidst splits and defection created in it by some of the old leaders of party who defected from it on the ground of ideological conflicts.
 Upendra Kushwaha, who claimed to be the tallest leader of the Kushwaha caste, thus defected to found his own political party in 2013.
 Kushwaha had defected from JD(U) earlier too, but had returned to its fold due to poor performance of his party and conciliatory measures taken by JD(U) leadership to bring him again into the party.

 However, the defection of 2013 led to foundation of Rashtriya Lok Samata Party which gave impressive performance in 2014 elections to the Lok Sabha by winning three seats in alliance with the Bharatiya Janata Party.
 The performance of Rashtriya Lok Samata Party hadn't remained impressive afterwards, specially after Kushwaha brought it out of the National Democratic Alliance over the question of less seats allotted to it in 2019 Lok Sabha polls.
 The party then contested the 2019 election as a member of Mahagathbandhan.